 Photo: Airyka Rockefeller

 Claiming Space: Refiguring the Body in Landscape is an outdoor group sculpture exhibition held throughout the grounds of the Montalvo estate.
 The exhibition presents a series of works by local and national artists that reimagine how the body is represented in landscape and upend the exclusionary figurative traditions that dominate historic American gardens and other civic and public spaces.

 A historic property, Montalvo was originally home to politician and patron of the arts James Duval Phelan.
 Phelan was the first popularly elected Senator of California, active in the movement to restrict Japanese and Chinese immigration to the United States.
 His failed reelection campaign featured the racist slogan, “Keep California White.”
 Montalvo’s 175-acre park contains a number of neo-classical figurative allegorical sculptures and portrait busts.
 These works were part of Phelan’s original art collection.

-Figurative western sculpture has typically favored idealized representations exemplified by the austere, white marble statuary of the classical tradition.
+Historically, figurative western sculpture has emphasized idealized representations of the human body in white marble statuary drawing on the classical tradition.
 This tradition has perpetuated narratives of whiteness claiming and occupying public space to the exclusion of other identities and body types.
-The works on view in this exhibition unsettle and destabilize this prevailing narrative.
-They open up critical dialogue and claim space for wider representation and inclusion in our public spaces.
+The works on view in this exhibition unsettle and destabilize this prevailing narrative, opening up critical dialogue and conversation and claiming space for wider representation and inclusion.